jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/europe/germany-nazi-infiltration.html.html.md

-But the Nordkreuz case, which only recently came to trial after being uncovered more than three years ago, shows that the problem of far-right infiltration is neither new nor confined to to the KSK, or even the military.
+But the Nordkreuz case, which only recently came to trial after being uncovered more than three years ago, shows that the problem of far-right infiltration is neither new nor confined to the KSK, or even the military.

 Far-right extremism penetrated multiple layers of German society in the